Cuban post-revolution exodus: Balseros

 As a result of bilateral migration accords between the two governments, in September 1994 and May 1995, the status quo of U.S. policy toward Cuban migrants was altered significantly.
 The U.S. granted Cuba an annual minimum of 20,000 legal immigrant visas and, at the same time, determined that Cubans picked up at sea would be sent home just as any other group of illegal immigrants.
 President Clinton's agreement with Cuba resolved the dilemma of the approximately 33,000 Cubans then at Guantanamo.
 This new agreement had two new points.
 The United States agreed to take most of the Cubans detained at Guantanamo through the humanitarian parole provision.
 Cuba agreed to credit some of these admissions toward the minimum quota of 20,000 migrants from Cuba, with 5,000 charged annually over the years.
 Secondly, rather than placing Cubans intercepted at sea in a camp, the United States began sending them back to Cuba.
 Both governments promised to follow international agreements to ensure that no action would be taken against the people returned to Cuba.

 As a result of these migration agreements and interdiction policy, a "wet foot/dry foot" practice toward Cuban immigrants was developed.
 Those who did not reach dry land were returned to Cuba unless they feared persecution there, but only those who meet the definition of asylum refugee were accepted for eventual resettlement in a third country.
 Those Cuban rafters who did reach land were inspected by Department of Homeland Security and usually were allowed to stay in the United States.
 From May 1995 through July 2003, about 170 Cuban refugees were resettled in eleven different countries, including Spain, Venezuela, Australia, and Nicaragua.
 Since March 2003 the State Department has not been allowed to monitor the treatment of the immigrants returned to Cuba.

 The wet foot/dry foot was abruptly ended by President Obama days before he ended his second term in 2017, which sparked controversy for the Cuban exile community.

 Cuban Thaw and aftermath

 President Barack Obama announced he would restore diplomatic relations with Cuba in 2014.
 After negotiations with the Cuban government, the Obama administration agreed to end the Wet feet, dry feet policy and Cuba agreed to give reparations to Cuban nationals.
-Later President Donald Trump would prioritize deporting any immigrant who entered the U.S. illegally, including Cubans.
+Later, President Donald Trump would prioritize deporting any immigrant who entered the U.S. illegally, including Cubans.
 It became much more difficult for Cubans to legally apply for visas to the U.S. after the U.S. embassy in Havana was closed after alleged sonic attacks against the facility.

+From 2021 to 2026, over one million Cubans had emigrated.
+Amidst an oil shortage and economic crisis, the government announced it would allow Cuban nationals not currently residing in the country to invest in and operate businesses in Cuba.